Workers’ Comp FAQs

 Q: How much does it cost to go to hearing in a workers’ compensation case?

-A: We do not charge for representing clients unless we are successful.
-We then ask for the judge to approve our fee, which is 20% in ongoing cases or 18% for settlements.
+A: There is never a fee unless we obtain a lump sum settlement or wage loss benefits in court, or if we successfully defend against the insurance company from stopping your benefits in court.
+We then ask for the judge to approve our fee, which is 20% in both cases.
 The costs of the cases are paid for by us, which includes the transcripts and the medical records or medical depositions that are required to litigate a case.

 Q: How long does a workers’ compensation case take?

-A: Usually, if it’s litigated fully, it will take about a year, but most cases settle prior to that.
+A: Usually, if it’s litigated fully, it will take about a year, but many cases settle prior to that.

 Q: Can I work and get workers’ compensation at the same time?